 Rick knows that being prepared is about more than just having masks and face shields at the ready.
 He built a solid plan to help out employees and collect patient satisfaction data so the organization always knows what’s going well and how they can improve.

 Creating a Safe Space for Employees

-At the height of the pandemic, the healthcare workers at New York-Presbyterian especially struggled with the fact that they were caring for a high volume of patients while being highly susceptible to contracting the virus themselves.
-“This is a different moment that requires a different approach for the front line,” Rick mentioned.
+At the height of the pandemic, the workers at his hospital especially struggled with the fact that they were caring for a high volume of patients while being highly susceptible to contracting the virus themselves.
+“This is a different moment that requires a different approach for the front line,” Rick pointed out.

 He recalled the programs he put in place at New York-Presbyterian to prioritize employees’ mental and physical health.
 “People were afraid to go home after work.
 There were lots of empty hotel rooms in New York, so we [reserved] them.”
 The hospital provides other types of support–such as food, elder care, and childcare–for its employees to keep them healthy and reduce stress.

 For front-line healthcare employees, fear, anxiety, and depression are prevalent–both openly and privately.
-Rick knows that some are afraid to put themselves out there and talk about their struggles–he called it the “suck it up” culture–so he created programs to help, such as bereavement counseling, prayer circles, and spiritual support.
+Rick knows that some are afraid to put themselves out there and talk about their struggles.
+This is a product of what he calls the “suck it up” culture.
+His response was to offer bereavement counseling, prayer circles, and spiritual support.